obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 Brass brush
 : For cleaning mating surfaces and removing gasket bits.
-Brass is soft enough to not mar the aluminium of the engine.
+Brass is soft enough to not mar the aluminum of the engine.
 Do not use steel.

-Platic razor/scraper
+Plastic razor/scraper
 : For cutting away the side cover gaskets that inevitably adhere themselves to the covers.
 Do not use regular razor blades, you run a high risk of damaging mating surfaces and causing an oil leak.  - <a href="http://www.amazon.com/gp/product/B0086X6SIQ/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B0086X6SIQ&linkCode=as2&tag=obrieisapileo-20&linkId=MBU27HFBO347QD42">Neiko 4-Piece Composite Scraper Set</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=obrieisapileo-20&l=as2&o=1&a=B0086X6SIQ" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />